rocky-linux/documentation/en/rocky/8/guides/librenms_monitoring_server.md

 `agentaddress  127.0.0.1,[::1]`

-And add a new line that looks like this.
-In this example, the IP address of our workstation is 192.168.1.122 and the UDP port we are setting is "161":
+And add a new line that looks like what follows here: (In this example, the IP address of our workstation is 192.168.1.122 and the UDP port we are setting is "161")

 `agentAddress udp:127.0.0.1:161,udp:192.168.1.122:161`